OWASP/owasp-mastg/Document/0x04b-Mobile-App-Security-Testing.md

 - **Intelligence Gathering** - analyzing the **environmental** and **architectural** context of the app to gain a general contextual understanding.
 - **Mapping the Application** - based on information from the previous phases; may be complemented by automated scanning and manually exploring the app.
 Mapping provides a thorough understanding of the app, its entry points, the data it holds, and the main potential vulnerabilities.
 These vulnerabilities can then be ranked according to the damage their exploitation would cause so that the security tester can prioritize them.
 This phase includes the creation of test cases that may be used during test execution.
 - **Exploitation** - in this phase, the security tester tries to penetrate the app by exploiting the vulnerabilities identified during the previous phase.
 This phase is necessary for determining whether vulnerabilities are real and true positives.
-- **Reporting** - in this phase, which is essential to the client, the security tester reports the vulnerabilities he or she has been able to exploit and documents the kind of compromise he or she has been able to perform, including the compromise's scope (for example, the data the tester has been able to access illegitimately).
+- **Reporting** - in this phase, which is essential to the client, the security tester reports the vulnerabilities they have been able to exploit and documents the kind of compromise they have been able to perform, including the compromise's scope (for example, the data the tester has been able to access illegitimately).

 ##### Preparation